Built by Metorial, the integration platform for agentic AI.

 calendar-event

-Retrieve complete details of a specific event from any calendar.
+Retrieve complete details of a specific event within a calendar.

 URI Pattern: calendar://{calendarId}/event/{eventId}